 A soak in a hot tub would work just as well too.

 If you long for a girl, you can try the above methods, but remember there is little to no scientific evidence for most.
+It seems while some studies do show certain outcomes, when repeated later, the results sometimes vary.

 While there may be plenty of anecdotal evidence about, this doesn’t necessarily mean they will work for you.